substantiv

 verb

-take by force"Hitler took the Baltic Republics"
+"Hitler took the Baltic Republics"

 "The army took the fort on the hill"